-The Creating Socially Distanced Campuses and Education project is an opportunity to engage with key facets of this question through collaborative and generative thinking and dialogue.
+The Creating Socially Distanced Campuses and Education project was designed as an opportunity to engage with key facets of this question through collaborative and generative thinking and dialogue.
 While the ‘socially distanced campus’ is a very broad issue, the focus of this project is on the priority area of student education and experience.
 This article explains the context of the project and what it set out to achieve.

 Designed for those with responsibility for planning, leading and managing educational programmes, the aims of the project are:

-To enable high quality conversations
+To enable high-quality conversations

 To share information, inspiration and intelligence